sleep-404/AgentMesh/README.md

 2. Migrations run automatically
 3. Tests execute against isolated databases
 4. Databases are cleaned up after each test

+*Registry Service Tests:*
+1. Temporary SQLite databases are created for each test
+2. Service layer is tested with validation, connectivity checks, and health monitoring
+3. No external dependencies required

 **Note**: The first KB test run may take a few minutes while Docker images are downloaded.